 And while it may seem like the hardest thing in the world, it really is so, very simple.

-It’s so crazy simple that you will be making mini meat roses to add to your child’s lunch box if they love to carry deli meat to school!
+It’s so crazy simple that you will even be making mini meat roses to add to your child’s lunch box if they love to carry deli meat to school!

 Definitely, one way to make lunch at school fun for your child!